SKosztolanyi/Kiwi_Flights_API/README.md

 # Kiwi_Flights_API
-Depository for using Kiwi Public APIs
+Depository for entry task scripts that use Kiwi Public APIs